noboter/esp8266-rfm95-Lora/README.md

 Triangulation or trilateration of the location of base basestations provides the estimate.
 Backend work is still in progress.
 Location estimation facilitating the LoRa signal works as well, with lower accuracy.
-However, there are probably more WiFi stations, compared to LoRa gateways around.